Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

+- Ball State and its opponents have gone over the current 51.5-point total in four of six games this season.

-- Ball State's games this season have gone over 51.5 points four of six times.
+- Miami (OH)'s games have gone over 51.5 points in three of seven chances this season.

-- Saturday's over/under is 2.2 points higher than the combined 49.3 PPG average of the two teams.

-- The 51.4 combined points per game that these two squads have allowed this season are 0.1 fewer than the 51.5 total in this contest.
+- The two teams combine to average 49.3 points per game, 2.2 less than the over/under in this contest.

+- These two squads combine to surrender 51.4 points per game, 0.1 fewer than this contest's over/under.

-- The Cardinals and their opponents have scored an average of 54.6 points per game in 2021, 3.1 more than Saturday's total.
+- Cardinals games this season feature an average total of 54.6 points, a number 3.1 points higher than Saturday's over/under.

-- The 53.7 PPG average total in RedHawks games this season is 2.2 points more than this game's over/under.
+- In 2021, games involving the RedHawks have averaged a total of 53.7 points, 2.2 more than the set total in this contest.

 Ball State Stats and Trends

-- Ball State's games this year have gone over the total in three out of six opportunities (50%).
+- Ball State's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- Ball State is 3-0 against the spread and 4-0 overall in games when it scores more than 23 points.
+- When Ball State puts up more than 23 points, it is 3-0 against the spread and 4-0 overall.

-- When Ball State piles up more than 353.1 yards, the team is 2-0 against the spread and 3-0 overall.
+- In games that Ball State totals over 353.1 yards, the team is 2-0 against the spread and 3-0 overall.

-- This year, the Cardinals have turned the ball over seven times, two more than the RedHawks' takeaways (5).

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.